Who we are

 Sean has been working within social movements as an organizer, fundraiser, and educator for the last ten years.
 As Development Director, Sean is building the grassroots fundraising capacity of Got Green.
-Outside of Got Green, he works to advance racial justice organizing in white communities — locally with CARW and nationally with Showing Up for Racial Justice (SURJ).
-Prior to Got Green, Sean has worked for various organizations working on issues ranging from housing justice and arts education to fighting deportations and U.S. military & economic policy.
+Outside of Got Green, Sean volunteers with Firelands Workers United – a rural people’s organization in WA State.
+Prior to Got Green, Sean has worked for various organizations working on issues ranging from housing justice to fighting U.S. military & economic policy.
+Sean also has a history working locally with CARW and nationally with Showing Up for Racial Justice — organizing white communities for racial justice and building multiracial movements.
 In his spare time, Sean enjoys books and happy hour.

 Pronouns: He, Him